identity-com/on-chain-identity-gateway/ethereum/gateway-eth-ts/README.md

 ## `gateway-eth-ts issue ADDRESS [EXPIRATION]`

-Issue new identity token with TokenID for Ethereum address
+Issue new gateway token with TokenID for Ethereum address

 ```
 USAGE